fdeage/til/elixir_phoenix/alias-require-import-use.md

 ## Require

-Require the module in order to use its macros:
+Require the module in order to use its macros (but not its functions):
 `require Foo`

 ```